How to Increase a Drone's Flight Time and Lift Capacity

 5) Choose an ESC

 Once the motor and propellers are chosen, we can select a suitable ESC.
 For now, we just pick an ESC capable of delivering the motor’s peak current of 7 Amps with a safety factor.
 We choose the Afro Race Spec Mini ESC which supports 20 Amps.
-There are some optimizations that can be done on the ESC, but it is out of the scope of this article.
+There are some optimizations that can be done on the ESC, but that is outside the scope of this article.

 6) Calculate the Flight Time

-The battery capacity (Ebattery) is equal to the weight of the battery (Wbattery in gramm) multiplied by the energy density (sigmabattery in Wh/g).
+The battery capacity (Ebattery) is equal to the weight of the battery (Wbattery in grams) multiplied by the energy density (sigmabattery in Wh/g).

 The total power (Power in Watt) is equal to the weight of the drone (Wdrone (g) = Wframe (g) + Wbattery (g)) divided by the propellers efficiency (propefficiency in g/W).

 The propeller efficiency is a function of the total weight of the drone divided by the number of propellers on your drone.

 So by combining the equations, we obtain the flight time [eq1]: